 Lots by Marc Martin

-A celebration of exotic parts of the world – with each double-page spread very different from the previous one.
+A celebration of different parts of the world – with each double-page spread very different from the previous one.
 Each location is presented as a series of lots – a series of buildings, or animals, or people, or machines – whatever is synonymous with that particular place and its identity.
 The unique presentation and descriptive style makes this a great book to pore over and talk about.

 Shackleton’s Journey by William Grill